twoPointers/Poject350/README.md

     studentapi/:
   - reg ( `localhost:8000/resultapi/?reg=2017331001` )
-  - session ( `localhost:8000/resultapi/?session= 2017-2018` - to Filter the details of the students of 2017-2018 session)
+  - session ( `localhost:8000/resultapi/?session=2017-2018` - to Filter the details of the students of 2017-2018 session)
-  - name ( `localhost:8000/resultapi/?name= Alex Bob` - to Filter the details of student named `Alex Bob` )
+  - name ( `localhost:8000/resultapi/?name=Alex Bob` - to Filter the details of student named `Alex Bob` )